For the Love of Dogs

-For the Love of Dogs with Alison Hammond (previously Paul O'Grady: For the Love of Dogs) is a multi-award winning British reality documentary television series set at Battersea Dogs & Cats Home, presented by Paul O'Grady until his death in 2023, and by Alison Hammond from 2024.
+For the Love of Dogs with Alison Hammond (previously Paul O'Grady: For the Love of Dogs) is a British reality documentary television series set at Battersea Dogs & Cats Home, presented by Paul O'Grady until his death in 2023, and by Alison Hammond from 2024.
 Under O'Grady it won numerous awards.
-The show is made by MultiStory Media and premiered on ITV on 3 September 2012.
+The show was made by MultiStory Media and premiered on ITV on 3 September 2012.

 O'Grady era

 O'Grady commented that he had wanted to do such a show for years and that he took to it with an "enthusiasm that surprised everyone except me".
 Although scheduled to initially film at the Battersea Dogs and Cats Home for six days, he stayed as a volunteer for six months.
 At the end of the first series, O'Grady was invited to become an ambassador for Battersea Dogs and Cats Home.

 Following O'Grady's death, the episode titled A Royal Special, which originally aired in December 2022, was repeated on ITV on 29 March 2023.

 In October 2023, Battersea announced that they would be naming a new veterinary hospital after O'Grady, and a "tribute fund" set up in his honour would go towards "life-saving and transformative medical procedures" for dogs and cats which need specialist care and treatment.